aisurf3r/Repowall/README.md

 ### **2\.
 Frontend Environment Variables**

-To link your React app securely with your data Gist without exposing it in your public repository commits, configure this variable in your .env.local or Vercel dashboard:
+To link your React app securely with your data Gist without exposing it in your public repository commits, configure this variable in your .env.local or your favourite frontend hosting dashboard (Vercel in my case):

 VITE\_API\_URL=\[https://gist.githubusercontent.com/\](https://gist.githubusercontent.com/){your\_username}/{gist\_id}/raw/repowall.json